assem2002/ExpediaWebsite/README.md

 # How To Use It
 You can simply download the [exe](https://github.com/assem2002/ExpediaWebsite/blob/e306ea0004271229860f5e637515234403c43abd/Expedia_Project.exe)  file and run it (Dummy User-> username:assem00,password:0000).

-if doesn't work that way you can download the files and just compile the main.cpp file using g++ compiler.
+if exe doesn't work, You can download the files and just compile the main.cpp file using g++ compiler.

-The program has friendly console interface instructions to make you go along with the program such as :
+The program has friendly-console interface instructions to make you go along with the program such as :

 **Login/Signup menu:**

-this menu provide user login and signup methods,so it checks for existing users and gives the proper action to take by using simple looping on the existing data
+this menu provide login and signup methods. it checks for existing users and gives the proper action to take by using simple looping and if conditions on the existing user data.

 ![image](https://github.com/assem2002/ExpediaWebsite/blob/e306ea0004271229860f5e637515234403c43abd/ScreenShots/Program%20Start.png)

-**Make An itinerary (Flights & Hotel for now)**
+**Make An itinerary (Flights & Hotel Room for now)**

-this function has the most complex part of the program as it make queries on sevral services such as hotel and flights and each service you can query a reservation from your own choice and the program would call every API it has access to query for your flight specific choice or room choice and display every possible choice from the various APIs (absolutely the data returned are dummy as I got no real working API).
+This function has the most complex part of the program as it make queries on several services such as hotels and flights and for each service you can query a specific reservation from your own choice and the program would call every API it has access to then query for your flight specific choice or room choice and display every possible choice from the various APIs (absolutely the data returned are dummy as I got no real working APIs they're made by the course instructor for the purpose of learning).

-I had to make querying on every service very generic to have the ability of quering by using simple unified object as query request passed to the interfaces of my made that talk to the various APIs(Check UML PDF).
+I had to make quering on every service very generic, so I made a  simple unified object to use it for making query request on the various APIs (Check UML PDF).

 ![image](https://github.com/assem2002/ExpediaWebsite/blob/e306ea0004271229860f5e637515234403c43abd/ScreenShots/Make%20An%20Itinerary.png)